 The A-side label design followed the thinking by Vertigo swirl, i.e. a generic ‘corporate’ label for the A side and all track listing information on the B side label.

-After a few releases the label design was changed to reflect the catalogue numbering system (although Pegasus Records was still the name of the company) and a ‘PEG’ graphic was introduced, replacing the more appropriate winged horse…shame.
+After a few releases the label name and design was compromised by a legal challenge from The Readers Digest company which owned the trademark to ‘Pegasus’ forcing a change to PEG Records to reflect the catalogue numbering system (although Pegasus Records was still for a while the name of the company) and a ‘PEG’ graphic was introduced, replacing the more appropriate winged horse…shame.